Jean Segura Player Props: Marlins vs. Rockies

 Jean Segura At The Plate

-- Segura is batting .194 with three doubles, a triple and 11 walks.
+- Segura has three doubles, a triple and 11 walks while batting .194.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.